 Clients who are impressed by your work can add you to their “love lists,” at which point you can get offers that a company only sends to writers on that list.
 Clients may even send you solo orders when they want you and only you to work on a particular project.
 The better you do, the more project offers you receive and the more you get paid.

 Like Constant Content, ContentGather lets you offer a pre-written article for sale or claim a custom job.
-ContentGather does have a leg up on those pre-written article sales, however, since they pay an advance when you first post your offering.
+ContentGather does have a leg up on those pre-written article sales, however, since they pay an advance when you first post your offering, something that’s rare among traditional content mills.
 When your article is accepted, whether it’s pre-written or custom, you’ll earn between 2 cents and 12 cents per word.

 Higher-priced articles typically go to writers at higher levels.
 ContentGather classifies writers into Bronze, Silver, Gold, Platinum, and Diamond categories.
 Your classification depends on your